Befaco/VCMC/README.md

 - Aftertouch implemented.
 - Improved compatibility with iConnectivity devices (But disabled OSC)

-*Chord mode idea and original code was implemented by Tony Fleigh
+*Chord mode idea and original code was implemented by Tony Fleig.

 ### v1.2.3
 - Bug fix: POLY mode now works in VCMC when cv and fader is set to sum.